 Frozen Shoulder Causes

-If you’ve ever wondered “what’s frozen shoulder pain like?” or can I have frozen shoulder treatment at home?
+If you’ve ever wondered “what’s frozen shoulder pain like?”
+Can I have frozen shoulder treatment at home?
 You probably need to check in with our osteopath specialist Susannah.
 Osteopathy with Susannah for frozen shoulder works to reduce pain and improve mobility.
 The anatomy of the shoulder makes it the most mobile joint of the body.
 This helps explain the causes of frozen shoulder from an osteopath’s view.
 At Susannah Makram Clinics London we provide clients with frozen shoulder symptoms, both knowledge and understanding of how symptoms of immobility and pain can be improved.

 The bones, ligaments and tendons that make up our shoulder joint are encased in a capsule of connective tissue.
 Frozen shoulder occurs when this capsule thickens and tightens around the shoulder joint, restricting its movement.
 These are the first signs of frozen shoulder.

 Doctors aren’t sure why this happens to some people and not to others.
 Like the frozen shoulder pain down arm query, it’s not straightforward.
 This is why osteopathy works differently for management of frozen shoulder pain symptoms.
 We will outline how next.
 Although Doctors aren’t sure, it’s more likely to occur in people who recently had to immobilise their shoulder for long periods of time e.g. after surgery or upper body fracture.
 Also, more susceptible to frozen shoulder symptoms are people with a history of diabetes, thyroid disorders, tuberculosis, cardiovascular disease and Parkinsons.

 Frozen Shoulder Symptoms

 Frozen shoulder symptoms typically develop slowly and in three stages.
 What are the first signs of frozen shoulder?